Country Escape: 5 Things to Do in Stroud

 The Woodchester Mansion is another highlight, dating back to 1870.
 Inspect the various gargoyles and eccentric sculptures marking the exterior, making sure to mock your travel buddies about their resemblance to such stone creatures.
 Head inside and see how the interior was never completed, because its owner died.
 If you'd like to stay in your own mansion, might we recommend The Lion's Roar?
 This palatial Plum Guide home near Stroud is a great choice for a very opulent family vacation.

-Party in the parks
+Have a party in the parks

 See, we told you it won’t rain.
 Time to hit some of the many leafy parks in the valleys.
 The Stratford Park is where you’ll find the aforementioned Museum in the Park.
 It has a miniature railway and a forest comprising Indian bean trees and western red cedars.
 You’ll also find tennis courts, a gym and a pair of indoor and outdoor swimming pools.
 Relax by the lake and watch the geese floating about without a care in the world.
 The geese that is; you probably have many cares in the world.

-Stroll through the Woodchester Park (a trend of parks and their museums is developing here).
+Stroll through Woodchester Park (a trend of parks and their museums is developing here).
 After checking out that unfinished estate we wrote about above, climb up and down the hills of this scenic park, and walk past the charming lakeside boathouse.
 Let the little ones clamber all over the climbing frame, logs, bridges and swings.

 Like and subscribe.
 Like and Subscribe.
 This neoclassical monument may not look like a millennial YouTuber, but it’s asking you the same thing.
 It just wants to get some views and likes and things.
 Well, not really.
 The Subscription Rooms is a 19th-century venue with a 450-seat ballroom.
 Watch concerts and dance recitals in this classic arena, where touring pop and folk acts grace the stage.
 In fact, The Beatles performed here in 1962.
 Try not to freak out and kiss the stage where they once stood.